microsoft/CameraTraps/megadetector.md

 All of those caveats aside, we are aware of some external validation studies... and we'll list them here... but still, try MegaDetector on your images before you assume any performance numbers!

-* Fennell MJ, Beirne CW, Burton C. [Use of object detection in camera trap image identification: assessing a method to rapidly and accurately classify human and animal detections for research and application in recreation ecology](https://www.biorxiv.org/content/10.1101/2022.01.14.476404v3). bioRxiv.
-2022 Jan 1.
+* Fennell M, Beirne C, Burton AC.
+[Use of object detection in camera trap image identification: assessing a method to rapidly and accurately classify human and animal detections for research and application in recreation ecology](https://www.sciencedirect.com/science/article/pii/S2351989422001068?via%3Dihub).
+Global Ecology and Conservation.
+2022 Mar 25:e02104.
 * Vélez J, Castiblanco-Camacho PJ, Tabak MA, Chalmers C, Fergus P, Fieberg J.  [Choosing an Appropriate Platform and Workflow for Processing Camera Trap Data using Artificial Intelligence](https://arxiv.org/abs/2202.02283). arXiv.
 2022 Feb 4.
 * [github.com/FFI-Vietnam/camtrap-tools](https://github.com/FFI-Vietnam/camtrap-tools) (includes an evaluation of MegaDetector)